The Thomas Pages homepage

 So,

-turning the 'Image of God' in mankind in a God-ward direction is to undermine the authority factor in its purpose and so nullify the very essence of His design in the special value of human existence.
+turning the 'Image of God' in mankind in a God-ward direction is to seriously undermine the authority factor in its very purpose and so nullify the essence of His design in the special value of human existence.

-The Bible's climax of all human history, shown in the symbol of God's people as His Bride-City, the New Jerusalem (cubic as the ultimate fulfillment of Israel's 'holy of holies'), will then be the place of God's Throne, God's authority over all –
+climax of all human history is shown to us in the symbol of God's people as His Bride-City, the New Jerusalem (cubic as the ultimate fulfillment of Israel's 'holy of holies'), which will then be the place of God's Throne, of God's authority over all forever –

 And night will be no more.
 They will need no light of lamp or sun, for the Lord God will be their light,